Where to Fish in Charlotte

 Mecklenburg County Parks

 Looking for the your secret neighborhood fishing spot?
-Start with Mecklenburg County's Community Fishing Program, a number of ponds at parks are stocked for public fishing.
+Start with Mecklenburg County's Community Fishing Program, which includes a number of ponds at parks stocked for public fishing.
 Parks are open every day from dawn until dusk.
 See the list below for where to fish and click here for addresses and types of fish stocked in each pond.
 Social distancing and CDC guidelines apply to all Mecklenburg County parks including those listed below.